imazen/imageflow-dotnet-server/README.md

  * Adding margins, padding, and borders to images is obsolete, so `paddingwidth`, `paddingheight`, `margin` `borderwidth`, `bordercolor` and `paddingcolor` are now ignored.
- * Rounding corners is not supported, so `s.roundcorners` is ignored.
  * Caching, processing, and encoders/builders/decoders are not configurable via the querystring, so `cache`, `process`, `encoder`, `decoder`, and `builder` are ignored.
  * Sharpening is now done with `f.sharpen`, not `a.sharpen`, and `a.sharpen` is ignored.